 To manage your symptoms, start by finding the source of your allergies.
-Taking a quick allergy test kit, which you can do from the comfort of your home, can help you narrow down possible culprits.
+Taking a quick allergy test from the comfort of your home can help you narrow down possible culprits.

-Once you’ve identified what’s causing your allergy symptoms, it’s recommended that you do your best to eliminate or reduce your exposure to it whenever possible.
+Once you’ve identified the cause of your allergy symptoms, it’s recommended you do your best to eliminate or reduce your exposure to the allergen whenever possible.
 If you’re suffering from an indoor allergy, there are several easy ways to allergy-proof your home.

 In addition to allergy shots, over-the-counter medications that contain antihistamines can be an easy and effective way to manage both year-round and seasonal allergy symptoms.
 Be sure to ask your healthcare provider or pharmacist which over-the-counter allergy medication would be least likely to make you feel drowsy.

 There are different types of allergies that can potentially affect you and result in fatigue.
 This can make it challenging to identify what allergen is to blame for your tiredness.